jessicacampbell-astro/TTC_delays_analysis/README.md

 ![pain_points](https://github.com/jessicacampbell-astro/TTC_delays_analysis/assets/23153120/09b15efb-d24b-4e31-99ec-496c87a01315)

 **Pain points (codes):** The most frequent cause of delays was disorderly patrons (code SUDP), accounting for 6,970 delays for a total delay time of 18,398 minutes.
-This is a significant increase of SUDP codes since 2022, which experienced 3,800 such delays for a total delay time of 12,484 minutes.
+This is a significant increase in SUDP codes since 2022, which experienced 3,800 such delays for a total delay time of 12,484 minutes.

 ![sudp](https://github.com/jessicacampbell-astro/TTC_delays_analysis/assets/23153120/5c74ea73-960a-4f11-94cd-97657659cca8)